Shilton Paul

-Career
+Club career

 Mohun Bagan AC

 After graduating from Tata Football Academy, Paul signed with I-League club Mohun Bagan in 2006.
-He got to play his first match in an AFC Cup encounter.
+He got to play his first match in an AFC Cup encounter]l.
 Since his debut, Shilton has been an integral part of the Mohun Bagan team every year.
 Although an excellent goalkeeper, he sometimes got to play the second fiddle when the likes of Sangram Mukherjee, Sandip Nandy and Debjit Majumder were present in the team.
 He was handed over the Captaincy of Mohun Bagan in 2014 and led his side to victory in the 2014-15 I-League campaign.

 Chennaiyin FC

 In 2014 he joined Chennaiyin on loan from Mohun Bagan in first Indian Super League season, he went on to play four matches in the irst season of Indian Super League.

 Kerala Blasters FC

 Shilton represented Kerala Blasters FC in ISL Season 2.

 Atletico De Kolkata

 Shilton represented Atletico De Kolkata in ISL season 3 and that year Atletico De Kolkata emerged as the eventual champions under coach José Francisco Molina for the second time in the history of the Indian Super League.